Olex2/help/gui/EN/work/naming.md

 Command: `suffix'>match sel -n=-suffix`

-There is no gui for these replacements, you will have to type the lines above from the command line.
+There is no GUI for these replacements, you will have to type the lines above from the command line.